 I also received an Alfred P. Sloan Research Fellowship for my research, and have served as an expert resource for a variety of media inquiries, including appearances with Bloomberg TV, NPR, the CBS Evening News, USA Today, and The New York Times.

-I also serve as vice president of the Mathematical Association of America, and I served as the first chair of the Advisory Council for the National Museum of Mathematics.
+I also serve as Chair of the Congress of the Mathematical Association of America and Section Representative for the Southeastern Section of the Mathematical Association of America.
+I previously served as the first chair of the Advisory Council for the National Museum of Mathematics.

 A lot of sports tournament matchups are determined through brackets.
 Chartier teaches students how to create mathematical formulas/models to predict winners using bracketology and ranking, a system that has applications in many other fields.